potato-sh/Chimay-Red/README.md

 # Chimay-Red

+### :warning: This is a fork to the [potato.sh](https://github.com/potato-sh) organization for my blog and portfolio purposes, I created this software in 2018 and Seekintoo still retains the legal rights to it.
+You can verify this in the commit information.

 Mikrotik RouterOS (6.x < 6.38.5) exploit kit.
 Reverse engineered from the "Vault 7" WikiLeaks publication.

 To learn more about the creation and purpose of this software, please visit: [http://blog.seekintoo.com/chimay-red.html](http://blog.seekintoo.com/chimay-red.html)